 One of my most exciting teaching adventures was teaching conversational English in Japan.
 It was an amazing experience!
 I have been a Texas certified teacher for 11 years.
 I have taught mostly special education, but I have taught high school English, and I am currently teaching art at the middle school level.
 I have taught special education resource classes at all levels.
 My focus is to help students achieve and be successful in whatever they do.

-Principia College - BA, Mass Communications
+Undergraduate Degree: Principia College - Bachelor in Arts, Mass Communications

 AP Studio Art: 2-D Design